A really great skill to learn that all DJs should know is how to mix with just a laptop.

 I actually first did this back in 2004, when the very first DJ controllers appeared.
 The controllers were, frankly, rubbish, but I was hooked on the possibilities of digital DJing.
 Virtual DJ was already established back then, as was Traktor, but it was with Virtual DJ that I went, programming its already extensive shortcut keys to work on just my laptop keyboard, so I didn’t have to use the awful controllers, that I seemed to make more mistakes on than anything else!

 Combined with a special audio interface that slotted into the computer (they don’t make this type of interface any more, sadly), I had a complete solution that let me DJ from just my laptop anywhere – I even travelled to clubs with this set-up, back when everyone else was still taking record crates onto planes!

 Nowadays, I still do this.
 I regularly use Serato Play to practise and plan mixes, that I will then later perform on my “big” DJ gear.
-The mixes I’ve recently been sharing on my Mixcloud Page were actually just recordings of practice sessions for our livestream show, done on headphones, late at night, with just my laptop, while the family were in bed…
+Some of the mixes I’ve shared on my Mixcloud Page were actually just recordings of practice sessions for our livestream show, done on headphones, late at night, with just my laptop, while the family were in bed…

 4 Steps To Laptop-Only DJing With Serato